goutham10248/key-logger-with-python/README.md

 2. Imagine you're at a friend's house and use their computer to log into your Instagram account.
 If a keylogger is secretly installed on that computer, it will record everything you type, including your Instagram username and password.
 Later, the person who installed the keylogger could use that recorded information to access your Instagram account without your knowledge.
 They could view your messages, post on your behalf, or even change your account settings.

 I think its done to knowing about the keylogger, now it's the time, How to install keylogger in your computer or any other computer ..??

+Your in README.md folder
+1. Go back and open key_logger.py
+2. It is the python file u can copy it or download
+3. If u run this code in any environment like Vscode or any other platform.
+4. after executed the code, it will log the keystrokes in keystrokes.txt
+#it is the txt file u can see this file in u r local storage, how to open the file ? search the keystrokes.txt in windows search bar it will shoe the file open it what u type on keyboard it was record)